Mireille Mialy Rakotomalala

-Mireille Mialy Rakotomalala is a leading figure in Madagascar within the fields of music, culture, education, diplomacy.
-Former Minister of Culture of Madagascar, Professor at the Institute of Civilization of the University of Antananarivo, Member of Madagascar's National Academy of Arts, Letters and Sciences, Member of the Academy of Sciences of the Territories of Overseas France, and was a representative of the Republic of Madagascar to the International Organization of Francophonie and Ambassador Extraordinary and Plenipotentiary of the Republic of Madagascar to Japan.
+Mireille Mialy Rakotomalala is a leading figure in Madagascar within the fields of music, culture, education, and diplomacy.
+She is a former Minister of Culture of Madagascar; professor at the Institute of Civilization of the University of Antananarivo; member of Madagascar's National Academy of Arts, Letters and Sciences; member of the Academy of Sciences of the Territories of Overseas France; and was a representative of the Republic of Madagascar to the International Organization of Francophonie and Ambassador Extraordinary and Plenipotentiary of the Republic of Madagascar to Japan.